Frame Decompositions of Bounded Linear Operators in Hilbert Spaces with Applications in Tomography: Applicability to specific operator classes

 with constants $c_1,c_2 > 0$ and some Hilbert space $Z$ being a (dense) subspace of~$Y$. \item The operator $A$ is continuously invertible (i.e.\ it satisfies \eqref{cond_helper_1} with $Z=Y$). \end{enumerate}

 We shall now discuss each of those situations in turn, devoting particular attention to the second (and third) situation in Sections~\ref{sect_smooth_I} and \ref{sect_smooth_II} below.
-For the subsequent considerations, we do not need to make explicit use of the general structure \eqref{def_X_Y} of the spaces $X$ and $Y$.
+Even though it allowed us to derive more general results in the previous section, for the subsequent considerations we do not need to make explicit use of the general structure \eqref{def_X_Y} of the spaces $X$ and $Y$.
 Thus, we now consider

 as a special case of \eqref{def_X_Y} with $M=N=1$.
 In order to keep the notation simple, in what follows we drop all sub- and superscripts related to $M$ and $N$.
 For example, instead of writing $e_k^1$ and $f_k^1$ for the frame functions, we now simply write $e_k$ and $f_k$, and so on.
 With this, condition \eqref{cond_frames} in Assumption~\ref{ass_main} reads